developing leaders for success

 Clients typically work with me in one -to-one engagements to:

-- Coach, empower, manage and inspire team members, to create a performance culture.
+Coach, empower, manage and inspire others, to create a performance culture.

 hOW i WORK WITH AN INDIVIDUAL

 I work flexibly to suit each person, whether their preference is for rehearsal, psychological awareness, structured discussion, simulations, reflection or use of tools.
 As coaching can be a powerful catalyst or a development support, clients choose brief coaching or longer-term engagements to meet their need.
 My approaches are based on many years of experience, accreditations, continuing professional development and professional supervision.
 I care for each individual as a whole human being.

 I value a partnering relationship with client organisations so I can add greater value to support their business objectives.
 My business background helps create the important right 'fit' while my broad life experience can serve as a useful counter-point to overly corporate ways of thinking and behaving.
 I work in long-term relationships with organisations where possible.